DexterDysthe96/LogisticRegression-kNN-Perceptron/README.md

-This project covers a basic implementation of logistic regression, k-Nearest Neighbors, and the Perceptron algorithm using the scikit-learn library.
+This project covers a basic implementation of logistic regression, k-Nearest Neighbors, and the perceptron algorithm using the scikit-learn library.